 The switch is in the centre console and operates with the ignition ON or OFF.
 Use only in an emergency to warn traffic of a vehicle breakdown or approaching danger.

 To operate: Press the switch; the direction indicators, the instrument cluster green indicators and audible warning will operate in unison.
+The switch symbol will light up.

 To cancel: Press the switch again.

 Direction indicators